TheTastyGravy/Networked-Physics-System/DOCUMENTATION.md

 `void onCollision(StaticObject* other, Vector3 contact, Vector3 normal)` is called after a collision is resolved with another object both on the server and clients.

+`void fixedUpdate(float timeStep)` is called at the start of each physics step, including durring prediction, so it should not rely on external state.

 ### Client object
 Client objects have physics like a game object, but are owned by a client and can respond to player input.
 They are created when a client connects to a server, and are destroied when they disconnect.
 The object ID of a client object is its owners client ID.